hfndb/cookware-headless-ice/docs/sponsoring.md

 As you can see, the directory name file-system will result in copying all files in that directory to the generic repository.

 ## Procedure

 Internal procedure in steps:
 + Send configured files to generic repository
 + Receive configured files from generic repository
 + Compare files in directory src/generic with configured files to send to generic repository and show differences
++ If project names are configured in sponsor.projects, all projects will be fully sponsored in order of appearance